 Operating and Calibrating Offshore Motus Stations Workshop

-This workshop will be taking place at the venue from 3-5 pm on Tuesday, July 26th.
-This side workshop is free of charge and open to all who are interested in learning more about applied, technical aspects of managing offshore Motus stations.
-Prior registration is required by July 11th.
-Organized by Pam Loring (Division of Migratory Birds, U.S. Fish & Wildlife Service) and Erik Carlson (Department of Physics, University of Rhode Island), the workshop will provide hands-on demonstrations and discussions on key technical aspects of operating, maintaining, and calibrating automated radio telemetry stations on offshore buoys and wind turbines in coordination with the Motus Wildlife Tracking System.
-The agenda will include:
+This side workshop, organized by Pam Loring (Division of Migratory Birds, U.S. Fish & Wildlife Service) and Erik Carlson (Department of Physics, University of Rhode Island), provided hands-on demonstrations and discussions on key technical aspects of operating, maintaining, and calibrating automated radio telemetry stations on offshore buoys and wind turbines in coordination with the Motus Wildlife Tracking System.
+The agenda included:

 Calibration methods and protocols to estimate detection range and coverage of offshore Motus stations